DeAtHfIrE26/VITS-Based-Gujarati-Text-to-Speech-Model/README.md

 plt.xlabel('Time (s)')
 plt.ylabel('Amplitude')
 plt.show()

-Troubleshooting
+🛠️ Troubleshooting

-FileNotFoundError: Ensure that all file paths are correct, and files are in the specified directories.
+FileNotFoundError: Verify file paths and ensure all required files are correctly placed.

-Checkpoint Not Found: Verify that best_model.pth is present in the checkpoints directory.
+Checkpoint Missing: Confirm best_model.pth exists in the specified directory.

-Training Issues: Double-check the dataset alignment and ensure GPU support is enabled if available.
+Training Errors: Check dataset formatting and enable GPU support if available.

-Contact
+📬 Contact

-If you have any questions or need support, please feel free to contact:
+For any questions or collaboration requests, feel free to reach out!

-Patel Kashyap Kalpeshkumar
+Author: Patel Kashyap Kalpeshkumar
 Registration Number: 21BCE0216

-Email: your-email@example.com(Replace with your contact email)
+Email: kashyappatel2673@gmail.com
 Thank you for exploring this project!
-Feel free to contribute or reach out for collaboration.
+Contributions and collaborations are welcome. 😊